-So you’ve decided that on your next Dubai trip you’ll stay in DIFC or Downtown (good choice!).
+So you’ve decided that on your next Dubai trip you’ll stay in DIFC or Downtown (good choice!), still looking for the best accommodation?
+We’ve got you covered.
 Now all you need to do is decide where to eat and how to make the most of your trip.
 Here are our top tips on what to do, where to eat and how to spend your time.

 Things to Do in Downtown Dubai